-In the fall of the first year, full-time students shall take Legal Communication I (2 hours); Legal Research I (1 hour); Legal Foundations (No Credit); Civil Procedure I (3 hours); Torts I (3 hours); Contracts and Sales I (3 Credits); and Property I (3 Credits); In the spring, each course will continue with Legal Communication II (2 hours); Legal Research II (1 hour), Civil Procedure II (3 hours); Torts II (3 hours); Contracts and Sales II (3 hours); and Property II (1 hour), Civil Procedure II (3 hours); Torts II (3 hours); Contracts and Sales II (3 hours); and Property II (3 hours).
-Students with a cumulative GPA of 2.200 or below shall take Legal Practice Skills (No Credit) in the spring, a course that is elective for all other first-year students.
+In the fall of the first year, full-time students shall take Legal Communication I (2 hours); Legal Research I (1 hour); Legal Foundations (no credit); Civil Procedure I (3 hours); Torts I (3 hours); Contracts and Sales I (3 Credits); and Property I (3 Credits).
+In the spring, each course will continue with Legal Communication II (2 hours); Legal Research II (1 hour), Civil Procedure II (3 hours); Torts II (3 hours); Contracts and Sales II (3 hours); and Property II (3 hours).
+Students with a cumulative GPA of 2.320 or below shall take Advanced Legal Reasoning (no credit) in the spring, a course that is elective for all other first-year students.

-In the fall of the first year, it is recommended that flex-time students take Legal Communication I (2 hours); Legal Research I (1 hour); Legal Foundations (No Credit); Civil Procedure I (3 hours); and Torts I (3 hours).
+In the fall of the first year, it is recommended that flex-time students take Legal Communication I (2 hours); Legal Research I (1 hour); Legal Foundations (no credit); Civil Procedure I (3 hours); and Torts I (3 hours).
 In the spring, each course will continue with Legal Communication II (2 hours); Legal Research II (1 hour); Civil Procedure II (3 hours); and Torts II (3 hours).
-Students with a cumulative GPA of 2.200 or below shall take Advanced Legal Reasoning (No Credit) in the spring, a course that is elective for all other first-year students.
-At a minimum, flex-time students must take the following required courses in the fall semester of the first year of study: Legal Communication I (2 hours); Legal Research I (1 hour); Legal Foundations (No Credit); and Civil Procedure I (3 hours).
+Students with a cumulative GPA of 2.320 or below shall take Advanced Legal Reasoning (no credit) in the spring, a course that is elective for all other first-year students.
+At a minimum, flex-time students must take the following required courses in the fall semester of the first year of study: Legal Communication I (2 hours); Legal Research I (1 hour); Legal Foundations (no credit); and Civil Procedure I (3 hours).
 Flex-time students shall take, at a minimum, the following required courses in the spring semester of the first year of study: Legal Communication II (2 hours); Legal Research II (1 hour), Civil Procedure II (3 hours).
-Students with a cumulative GPA of 2.200 or below shall take Advanced Legal Reasoning (No Credit) in the spring, a course that is elective for all other first-year students.
+Students with a cumulative GPA of 2.320 or below shall take Advanced Legal Reasoning (no credit) in the spring, a course that is elective for all other first-year students.